-If you’re ready to step up from a phone-based tracking app to a Garmin GPS watch, or looking to upgrade from an entry-level Garmin GPS watch to a higher-end model with more advanced metrics, but are struggling to choose the right one… let us guide you!
+If you’re ready to step up from a phone-based tracking app to a Garmin GPS watch or upgrade from an entry-level Garmin to a higher-end model, but struggling to know which Garmin GPS watch to choose… let us guide you!

-Here, we take a look at the major features and attributes of Garmin’s most popular models – Forerunner, Fenix and Vivo – so you can determine the best one for you.
+Here, we take a look at the major features and attributes of Garmin’s most popular models – Forerunner and Fenix – so you can determine the best one for you.

 For fuss-free tracking

 Easy-to-use, these entry level GPS running watches from Garmin are perfect for any runner looking to step up from a phone-based tracking app (such as Nike+ Run Club, RunKeeper or MapMyRun) and have a few more stats on their wrist where they can see them.

 With the Forerunner 35, you get a huge range of features at an entry level price.
 Easy-to-use, sleek and motivational, the Forerunner 35 is a great first time Garmin GPS watch, providing the absolute essentials that every runner needs; pace, distance, time and calories burned.
 Plus Garmin Elevate wrist-based heart rate.